tonymorello/n8n-nodes-ibmi-db2/README.md

 This is an n8n community node.
 It lets you query a DB2 instance running on iSeries (AS400) in your n8n workflows.

-I created this node for internal use and used [GeorgeJeffcock/n8n](https://github.com/GeorgeJeffcock/n8n) repo for reference as I was learning how to write custom nodes.
+I created this node for internal use (initially based off of [GeorgeJeffcock/n8n](https://github.com/GeorgeJeffcock/n8n)'s repo for reference as I was learning how to write custom nodes).
 It uses node-jt400 to establish a TCP/IP connection to the database and runs a query returning the results as data that can be used in n8n.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.